namespace-ee/django-rest-framework-sso/README.rst

 Django REST Framework SSO is an extension to Django REST Framework that enables Single sign-on in a microservice-oriented environment using the JWT standard.

+This library provides two types of JWT tokens:

+1. non-expiring session tokens for your primary login application (aka. "refresh tokens")

+2. short-lived authorization tokens for accessing your other apps (these contain permissions given by the primary app)

+The client is expected to first login to your primary login application by POSTing an username and password.
+The client will receive a permanent session token that will allow subsequent requests to the same server be authenticated.
+These tokens do not contain any permissions/authorization information and cannot be used for SSO into other apps.

+Afterwards, the client is expected to obtain and keep updating authorization tokens using the session token.
+These secondary tokens are short-lived (15mins..1 hour) and contain the permissions that the user has at the time of issuance.
+These tokens are used to access other services, which then trust the permissions in the JWT payload for the lifetime of the token.

 Quick start
 -----------